The Secret About Leak Detection & LDAR

 Those who seize these opportunities are more likely to achieve greater competitiveness and higher public approval.
 Perhaps even more importantly, investors have recently been paying more attention to plant efficiencies and are showing increased interest in those that go above and beyond even the strictest LDAR requirements to claw-back product losses through rigorous leak detection and repair.

-Some surprising technologies are upending the economics of leak detection and making this process even more accessible and safer than the most recent options on the market.
+Some surprising technologies are upending the economics of gas leak detection and making this process even more accessible and safer than the most recent options on the market.

 Your bottom-line could be enhanced with a fresh look on your LDAR approach!